radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/backup-and-restore/backup-restore-overview.md

 ## Getting started

-To navigate to the *Backups* screen for a specific environment, select **Backups** from the top navigation in the environment's detailed view.
+To navigate to the *Backups* tab for a specific environment, select **Backups** from the top navigation in the environment's detailed view.

 ![image description](images/backups-tab.png)